justinhaef/whois_bot/README.md

 Now you need to go to Webex Teams and create your bot's webhook.

 Just follow [this link](https://developer.webex.com/docs/api/v1/webhooks/create-a-webhook) and enter in the bot access token you got when you created it.
-Enter the URL from above in the `targetUrl` field.
-Then for the the simplest config, for both event and resource enter `all`.  __Be sure to change the `Authorization` toggle switch to off, so it doesn't use your personal token.__
+Enter the URL from above in the `targetUrl` field but add `test` to the end of it so it matches on [this line](https://github.com/justinhaef/whois_bot/blob/5ea08af6a3699d53d8f8df29ce6ef59877eef7b0/app.py#L21) Then for the the simplest config, for both event and resource enter `all`.  __Be sure to change the `Authorization` toggle switch to off, so it doesn't use your personal token.__

 Also [__UPDATE LINE #10 in app.py__](https://github.com/justinhaef/whois_bot/blob/075d3e5a5fef564dca6bbd80cdbcc9b83bf19060/app.py#L10), if you fail to do this you'll create a messaging loop!